MChorfa/porter-helm3/README.md

       namespace: NAMESPACE
       devel: BOOL
       wait: BOOL # default true
+      waitForJobs: BOOL # if set and --wait enabled, will wait until all Jobs have been completed before marking the release as successful.
+It will wait for as long as --timeout
       noHooks: BOOL # disable pre/post upgrade hooks (default false)
       skipCrds: BOOL # if set, no CRDs will be installed (default false)
       timeout:  DURATION # time to wait for any individual Kubernetes operation